jasperpanten/fourcore_transloc/README.md

 ## Data availability

-All data is available at ArrayExpress under the accession numbers E-MTAB-13585 (whole genome sequencing data), E-MTAB-13586 (scRNA-Seq of splenocytes) and XXX (snRNA-Seq data of liver).
+All data is available at ArrayExpress under the accession numbers E-MTAB-13585 (whole genome sequencing data), E-MTAB-13586 (scRNA-Seq of splenocytes) and XXX (snRNA-Seq data of liver, accession pending).
 This includes raw read files, and per cell expression quantifications and filtered count matrices with cell type annotations.

 ## WGS data